Chad-Mitchell/sunlight/README.md

 # sunlight (private)

-The corruption-killing graph engine.
+A quiet tool to bring clear light to local government in Knoxville—so that families, small businesses, neighborhoods, and the whole city can make better decisions and flourish together.

-Knoxville is the prototype → every other city follows.
+Knoxville is the first living prototype.
+The pattern will spread.

-Corruption and nepotism die in sunlight.
-This repo builds the torch strong enough to make the shadows impossible.

-## First-principles mission
+## The intuition
-Make it physically impossible for a Knox County / Knoxville official, relative, donor, or crony to extract money or power without every citizen seeing the exact connection in <10 seconds.

-We do that with four (and only four) public data sources connected into one queryable graph.
+When relationships, money, appointments, and salaries are gently made visible, trust grows naturally.
+People self-correct.
+Communities coordinate.
+Good ideas win without force.

+There is no enemy here—only shadows that dissolve in ordinary daylight.

-## The only four sources that matter (v1)
+## The only four public data sources we need
-1. Government contracts & bid awards (money flow)
+1. Government contracts & bid awards
-2. Campaign finance disclosures (influence flow)
+2. Campaign contribution reports
-3. Board/commission appointments + meeting minutes (power flow)
+3. Board/commission appointments + meeting minutes
-4. Org charts + public employee salary database (extraction flow)
+4. Organizational charts + public salary database

-Everything else is noise until these four are live and lighting up clusters.
+Connected simply, these four create a shared map that any resident or business owner can read in seconds.

 ## Current status
+Private workshop.
-→ Private for now.
-Building in the dark until the tool is bullet-proof and outputs are anonymized by default.
+Building slowly and carefully until the light is clean, kind, and undeniably useful.

-No rush.
-No leaks.
-No half-baked screenshots.

-Sunlight is coming.
-We’re just sharpening the blade first.
+When it’s ready, we’ll open the window and let the sun in.

+No drama.
+Just daylight.